zebateira/rama-spotify/README.md

 You should now be in the app and seeing a graph thingy.

+### GNU/Linux

+With no official Spotify Desktop Client release there's nothing I can do about this.
+Try your luck with wine (playonlinux might be the best option).

 ### Windows
-If you happen to have commandlinephobia:
+If you happen to have commandlinephobia (I get that every other month... might be a thing):

 1. download the app from [here]
 2. extract and rename the folder to "rama-spotify"